lalomorales22/UnrealMCP-forked/MCP/README_MCP_SETUP.md

 }
 ```

-Replace the path with the actual path to your `run_unreal_mcp.bat` file.

 ## Troubleshooting

 ### Common Issues

 1. **"No module named 'mcp'"**
-   - The `mcp` package is not installed in the Python environment that Claude Desktop is using
+   - **Cause**: The `mcp` package isn’t installed in the Python environment used by Claude Desktop.
-   - Solution: Run the setup script again and make sure to select the correct Python environment
+   - **Solution**: Rerun the `setup_unreal_mcp.bat` script and select the correct Python environment.

 2. **Connection refused errors**
-   - The Unreal Engine MCP server is not running or not listening on port 1337
+   - **Cause**: The MCP server isn’t running or isn’t listening on port 1337.
+   - **Solution**:
-   - Solution: Make sure your Unreal Engine is running with the MCP plugin enabled
+     - Ensure Unreal Engine is running with the MCP plugin enabled.
-   - Check that the port setting in the MCP plugin matches the default (1337)
+     - Confirm the MCP plugin’s port setting matches the default (1337).

-3. **Claude Desktop can't start the MCP server**
+3. **Claude Desktop can’t start the MCP server**
+   - **Cause**: Configuration or file path issues.
+   - **Solution**:
      - Check the logs at: `%APPDATA%\Claude\logs\mcp-server-unreal.log`
-   - Make sure the path in the configuration file is correct
+     - Verify the path in `claude_desktop_config.json` is correct.
-   - Verify that the wrapper batch file exists and points to the correct Python interpreter
+     - Ensure `run_unreal_mcp.bat` exists and references the correct Python interpreter.

 ### Checking Logs

 Claude Desktop logs MCP server output to:

 ```
 %APPDATA%\Claude\logs\mcp-server-unreal.log
 ```

-Check this file for error messages if you're having trouble.
+Review this file for detailed error messages.

 ## Usage

+To use the MCP interface:

-1. Start your Unreal Engine project with the MCP plugin enabled
+1. Launch your Unreal Engine project with the MCP plugin enabled.
-2. Launch Claude Desktop
+2. Open Claude Desktop.
-3. In Claude Desktop, you can now use commands like:
+3. Use natural language commands in Claude Desktop, such as:
    - "Show me what's in the current Unreal scene"
    - "Create a cube at position [0, 0, 100]"
    - "Modify the object named 'Cube_1' to have scale [2, 2, 2]"